Quantum illumination with asymmetrically squeezed two-mode light: Quantum illumination with asymmetrically squeezed two-mode state

 and if there is no target $(\kappa=0)$, the covariance matrix becomes

+where $\mathbf{I}_{2}$ is the $2\times 2$ identity matrix and $\mathbf{0}_{2}$ denotes the $2\times 2$ null matrix.
 Note that the quantum states we consider, a squeezed vacuum state and a thermal state, are zero-mean Gaussian states, so that we do not need to consider the first-order moments.